WanluLiuLab/yasim/doc/src/quickstart/index.ipynb.md

 - `ce11.ncbiRefSeq.chr1.as.gtf`, the generated GTF with AS events.
 - `ce11.ncbiRefSeq.chr1.gtf.0.4.gvpkl.xz`, if not exist.
 This is a cache file for the `labw_utils` GTF parser.

+The generated GTF (V2API) or part of generated GTF which expresses (V3API) should be seen as ground truth for benchmarking AS detectors.
+If you wish to benchmark quantifiers only using V3API, this step can be safely omitted.
+The reference genome should have a complexity index between 1 and 2 with real organism in about 2.

 +++